 The homepage is user-friendly and provides immediate updates based on selections you may make in regards to your departure location, travel destination, dates & more.

 - Flight Search: this is where you can enter information to start your flight search in the middle of the homepage.
 You can provide any of the following:

-- Departure Location: You can choose up to five locations
+- Departure Airport: You can choose up to five departing locations to find cheap flights

-- Destination Location: You can choose up to five locations
+- Destination: You can choose up to five locations to fly to

 - Dates of Travel

 - Numbers of Passengers: Adults, children, infants in seats and infants in laps

 - Airline Class: Economy, Premium Economy, Business Class & First Class.
 Note that there is not a “Basic Economy” filter to remove those pesky fares from your results.
-However, you can use this hack to remove most Basic Economy fares from your search.
+However, you can use this trick to remove most Basic Economy fares from your search.

 Filter Down to Fit Your Travel Needs